Growth of hexagonal BN crystals by traveling-solvent floating zone: Results

-The previous data demonstrates clearly that the transparent colorless regions are a B and N containing phase.
-Powder XRD on crushed samples (see Fig. S4a,b) confirms the formation of the hexagonal BN structure under both low-pressure ($P_{N2} \approx$ 6 bar) and high-pressure ($P_{N2}$ = 50 bar) conditions.
-Additional XRD data (Fig. S4c,d) collected on cut and polished surfaces shows strong (00$L$)-type preferred orientation indicating that, for those samples, h-BN grains are primarily oriented with the $c$-axis parallel to the growth direction.
-These oriented grains, when they occur, are visible as circular, columnar low absorption regions in the microCT data (see, for example, the region marked "1" in Fig. \ref{fig2}b and Fig. \ref{fig3}b).
-However, other grain morphologies are present, such as the more undifferentiated agglomerations seen in the microCT data in Fig. \ref{fig2}a,c and Fig. \ref{fig3}a,c.
-XRD data (not shown) collected on cut and polished sections of the samples shown in Fig. \ref{fig2}a and Fig. \ref{fig2}c (see inset images labeled \textbf{1} and \textbf{2} in Fig. \ref{fig6}) show all of the expected h-BN Bragg peaks and significantly less (00$L$)-type preferred orientation.
-The microCT and SEM data also demonstrate the clear occurrence of trapped flux within the grown samples.
-In the case of samples grown at lower pressures flux residue is often observed on the exterior of the sample as a surface layer (grey regions seen in Fig. \ref{fig2}a and c as well as Fig. S1a), as well as internally as inclusions.
-For the high-pressure growth (Fig. \ref{fig2}b) the trapped flux appears exclusively in the internal volume of the sample, with the exterior surface totally covered in h-BN.
+The previous data demonstrate clearly that the transparent colorless regions are a B and N containing phase.
+Powder XRD on crushed samples (see Fig. S4a,b) confirms the formation of the hexagonal BN structure under both $P$ = 7 bar and $P$ = 50 bar.
+Additional XRD data collected on cut and polished surfaces show very strong (00$L$)-type preferred orientation for some regions of certain samples (Fig. S4c,d), such that other peaks are almost totally absent.
+These regions are identifiable in the microCT data by the occurrence of circular, columnar low absorption regions (see, for example, the region marked "1" in Fig. \ref{fig2}c and the corresponding cross-section in Fig. \ref{fig3}c) which appear to correspond to be distinct h-BN grains.
+However, other grain morphologies are present, such as the more undifferentiated agglomerations seen in Fig. \ref{fig2}a,b and Fig. \ref{fig3}a,b.
+XRD data (not shown) collected on other cut and polished sections of the samples in Fig. \ref{fig2} (shown in the insets in Fig. \ref{fig6}) show all of the expected h-BN Bragg peaks and significantly less (00$L$)-type preferred orientation.
+Under certain growth conditions (Fe flux, $P$ = 7 bar, B feed, TSFZ) a unique morphology was observed consisting of majority polycrystalline material, with colorless, dendritic, crystalline flakes forming in the core of the sample (see Fig. S1c and S1d).